top of page

 Attacks

-Only towering portals can be attacked while occupied, but not by cannon attacks as that would hit the occupant.
+Ground portals cannot be attacked while occupied.
+Tower portals can be attacked while occupied, but not by cannon attacks as that would hit the occupant.
 You must remove the occupant first to perform a cannon attack on any portal.

 Attack Range

 Every fighter has an attack range.
 This indicates how far away the target can be for an attack.
 The attack range for melee fighters is always 1.
 Fighters with gun, cannon, and bomb attacks can have larger ranges.
-Gunners must have a clear line of sight unobstructed by other cards.
-For example, a gun fighter cannot shoot through an enemy’s portal to hit an enemy fighter hiding behind it.

 Attack Accuracy

 Each fighter has an attack accuracy stat.
 This indicates the probability that an attack will be on target.
 However, when a fighter makes a directed attack (i.e. with melee, a gun, or a cannon) towards a portal, that attack is always on target regardless of their accuracy since big immobile targets like buildings can’t be missed.
 If your attack does not hit its target, your turn ends automatically.
+When a drone's bomb attack fails, the drone dies without damaging the enemy.

 Attack Power